 The novel is available in Amazon and costs INR 260.00.
 You can visit the Amazon site directly by clicking the above image.

 Seeing her writer’s block, Diana (Ruby’s agent) persuades her to go for a vacation.
 Although she is reluctant about a holiday in the middle of so much chaos in her life, still Ruby gives in to Diana’s suggestion.
-She decides to vacay for a week in Goa, India with her younger sister, Amy already holidaying there.
+She decides to join her younger sister, Amy for a short vacay in Goa, India.

 Goa welcomes Ruby with a warm hug of 35 degrees celsius temperature and a terrifying tuk-tuk ride.
 She spends a week there with Amy, participates in a fruitless yoga session, meets Shine, an interesting yoga instructor and explores the exciting local markets.

 The day the Miller sisters are supposed to return to London, Ruby waits for Amy at the airport.
 Amy doesn’t come.
 Rather she calls Ruby in her phone announcing that she is eloping and marrying Shine.
 Ruby freaks out at the thought of her sister getting married to a man she barely knows.
 Moreover, she has seen Shine in the market once arguing with another woman in a car.

 Ruby has already faced a heartbreak and doesn’t want Amy to endure the same pain.
 Ruby chooses to miss her flight and stop her sister from making a big mistake.